BoykaFramework/boyka-framework/website/docs/contributing/project-details/ready-your-pr.md

 If everything is fine, wait for `boyka-core` team to merge your PR.
 Most of the time, we will merge your PR as soon as we approve it.
 It's very rare that we won't merge your PR immediately after approving it.

 :::danger
 Don't merge approved PR yourself.
-Instead, tag the `boyka-core` team to the PR comments.
+Instead, tag the `boyka-core` team to the PR comments if it's not merged by the reviewer.
 :::

 [join-discord]: https://discord.gg/dUg8K9DAsR